This program is available at the Springfield - Leffel Lane and Xenia locations.

 Students must petition online (apply) for admission to the program.
 To be eligible to petition to the Medical Assisting program, students must meet the following academic requirements:

-Reading: Appropriate score on reading placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory reading ( ENG 0800 with a grade of A, or ENG 0850 with a C or higher).
+Reading: Appropriate score on reading placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory reading (ENG 0850 with a C or higher).
 Students are excused from reading placement tests if they have obtained a C or higher in a college-level English composition course or an appropriate recent high school senior English grade in accordance with College policy.

 Math: Appropriate scores on math/algebra placement tests (ACCUPLACER, ACT, or SAT) or completion of MTH 0500 with a grade of C or higher within the past ten years.
 Students are excused from math/algebra placement tests if they have obtained a C or better in a college-level math course within the past ten years or an apprpriate recent high school Algebra II grade in accordance with college policy